Freego

 The concept of freedom while walking the Trail felt lost, perhaps swallowed by a modern Boston.
 As tourists, the sites did not evoke a profound sense of respect or solemnity, and the suggestion of patriotism felt noticeably contrived.

 Most of our fellow tourists were more interested in their phones, or taking away a nice selfie.
-At one point, the tourist pointed to a bar across from the graveyard that holds Samuel Adams' remains:
+At one point, the tour guide himself pointed to a bar across from the graveyard that holds Samuel Adams' remains:

 Coming from the classroom, we had expected the Trail to offer more tools for introspection— instilling a sense of gratitude for the sacrifices made in the name of freedom.